Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/E2-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2009, Tsuyoshi Takahashi et al. used the SELEX method to isolate the aptamer with high compatibility for the Amyloid beta-peptide (Aβ).
+<p>In 2009, Tsuyoshi Takahashi et al. used the SELEX method to isolate the aptamer with high compatibility for the Amyloid beta-peptide (Aβ).
 Transmission electron micrographs indicated that E2 can stop the fibrillization of Ab1-40.
-The selected RNA aptamer has potential as therapeutic agents for AD pathogenesis<sup>[<a href="#ref5" style="color:#520049">5</a>]</sup>.<br></font>
+The selected RNA aptamer has potential as therapeutic agents for AD pathogenesis<sup>[<a href="#ref5" style="color:#520049">5</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>